Muttalib--Borodin ensembles in random matrix theory --- realisations and correlation functions: Realisations and extensions

 \begin{corollary} Consider the matrix $X$ as defined below (\ref{IN}), and with $\theta, c \in \mathbb Z_{\ge 0}$, let $\alpha_j$ be specified as in (\ref{XY1}).
 We have that the eigenvalue PDF of the Wishart matrix $X^\dagger X$ is given by the Laguerre Muttalib--Borodin ensemble (\ref{1.1}) with weight (\ref{L}). \end{corollary}

+Corollary \ref{cor:X_and_Y_L} is a special case of Corollary \ref{C1}\ref{enu:cor:C_1:a} below.
 Additional details of the spectral properties of $X^\dagger X$, or equivalently according to Proposition \ref{P1}, of $Y^\dagger Y$ with the parameters $\alpha_j$ of integer values, beyond the joint distribution of the eigenvalues have been given in \cite{Adler-van_Moerbeke-Wang11}.
 In particular, we can read off from the multiple Laguerre part of \cite[Thm.~1]{Adler-van_Moerbeke-Wang11} the explicit functional form of the conditional distribution of the eigenvalues of $Y_{N \times n}^\dagger Y_{N \times n}$, given the eigenvalues of $Y_{N \times (n-1)}^\dagger Y_{N \times (n-1)}$, where $Y_{p \times q}$ denotes the top $p \times q$ sub-block of $Y$.
 Below we show that the results can be generalised to arbitrary upper-triangular random matrices $Y$ with real-valued $\alpha_j > -1$.
 The proofs are similar to those in \cite{Adler-van_Moerbeke-Wang11} and we mainly emphasis the differences.

 \begin{prop} Let the $N \times N$ random matrix $Y$ be in the upper-triangular ensemble with diagonal entries specified by \eqref{yk}.
 Denote by $\{\lambda_1,\dots,\lambda_n\}$ and $\{\mu_1,\dots,\mu_{n-1}\}$ the eigenvalues of $Y_{N \times n}^\dagger Y_{N \times n}$ and $Y_{N \times (n-1)}^\dagger Y_{N \times (n-1)}$ respectively in descending order.
 The conditional PDF of $\{\lambda_1,\dots,\lambda_n\}$, with $\{\mu_1,\dots,\mu_{n-1}\}$ fixed and distinct, is equal to